Property Tax Considerations for Remote Workers Who Relocated

 If you're self-employed and work from home, you can deduct a proportional share of your property taxes as a business expense (not subject to the SALT cap).
 See our self-employed homeowner guide.

-What should I know about watch for over-assessment?
+Why should remote workers watch for over-assessment?